-Declining

-managed and wild

-pollinator populations

-could result in a \$10.5

-billion loss to farmers and

-a \$334 billion loss to the
+Declining managed and wild pollinator populations could result in a \$10.5 billion loss to farmers and a \$334 billion loss to the economy including price and household effects.

-economy including

-price and household

-effects.

-Worldwide, there are an estimated 20.000 species of bees with approximately 3,600 species native to North America.55 Native species play a vital role in pollinating agricultural crops in the United States and are often more efficient pollinators than nonnative species, such as honey bees.56 According to an analysis across five continents, wild bees contributed approximately \$3,251 per hectare of
+Worldwide, there are an estimated 20,000 species of bees with approximately 3,600 species native to North America.
+Native species play a vital role in pollinating agricultural crops in the United States and are often more efficient pollinators than nonnative species, such as honey bees.
+According to an analysis across five continents, wild bees contributed approximately \$3,251 per hectare of crops including watermelon, tomato, cranberry, and blueberry.
+Researchers estimate that the countries most impacted by wild pollinator declines are in the global South, particularly Africa.

-One analysis estimated that declining managed and wild pollinator populations could result in a \$10.5 billion loss to farmers and a \$334 billion loss to the whole economy including price and household effects.59
+One analysis estimated that declining managed and wild pollinator populations could result in a \$10.5 billion loss to farmers and a \$334 billion loss to the whole economy including price and household effects.